stiffwiggle/quattrofonti/README.md

 ## Future Development

 An obvious tweak would be to modify this to work without the supplementary hardware.
 The onboard voltage sources C1 and C2 could be used to select a source and control the speeds of each.
 I look forward to seeing what others can do with this project as a foundation.

+## Other Notes

+This code preserves the MIDI to CV/Gate functionality of the stock nanosynth configuration, but sacrifices the digital Mozzi oscillator because the Mozzi libs apparently clash with the libraries used to drive the digipot voltage sources.